Chicago Principles: Response

 The University of Chicago's commitment to free speech gained national media attention in August 2016, when Dean of Students John Ellison sent a letter to the incoming freshman class of 2020 affirming the free speech principles and stating that the university did not support the use of trigger warnings or safe spaces.
 In adopting the principles, Purdue University president Mitch Daniels later said "we didn’t see how we could improve on the language."
 In August 2018, the province of Ontario required all colleges and universities to develop and comply with a free speech policy based on the Chicago Principles.

 While the campaign to adopt the Chicago Principles has gained traction among both public and private universities, some critics have challenged the cut-and-paste nature of the principles as discouraging active debate on university campuses.
-Other sources suggest that the campaign is a University of Chicago marketing ploy or a way to ignore student activism.
-These views could be expressed on campus, as protected by the Chicago Principles itself.
+Other outlets have suggested that the campaign is a University of Chicago marketing ploy or a way to ignore student activism.